GunnarGriese/gunnargriese.github.io/_posts/2024-09-13-confidential-matching.md

 ## Conclusion

-From my perspective (and please keep in mind that I am not a lawyer), Confidential matching seems to solve the issue of excessive data sharing—a data security measure in that sense.
-What the technology doesn't solve for is the guarantee of purpose limitation, though, once the matched data is in the Google systems.
+Confidential Matching seems to address a key issue: _excessive data sharing_.
+It offers a solution where only necessary, matched data is exposed, helping advertisers meet growing privacy requirements.
+By leveraging Trusted Execution Environments, advertisers can trust that Google won’t see or store their raw customer data.

 Now, one might argue that since Google had access to this data all along and (ideally) obtained user consent for their own usage purposes, the advertiser shouldn't be concerned with this.
-However, assessing this and the general legal compliance of this new approach is beyond my abilities.
-The future (and people far more intelligent than me) will have to tell if this new approach to sharing PII is a viable approach or just another smoke bomb by Google to eventually circumvent privacy regulations and keep the data kraken alive.

-I am happy that Google seems to be investing in technologies that try to balance business needs and user privacy.
-Regardless, I am not sure that technical solutions alone will be able to solve the underlying issues and concerns of how companies share and handle their customers' data.
-Hence, my advice if you are considering adopting Confidential Matching is to critically assess its implications on your legal risk profile.
-For this to be done efficiently, make sure to involve your legal team and conduct a proper risk assessment before adopting this new feature.
+However, while this technical solution tackles data security, it doesn’t fully address **purpose limitation**—that is, whether Google might still use this matched data for purposes beyond retargeting or measurement.
+E.g., even if the advertiser ensures user consent for retargeting, once the data is in Google's system, it's unclear whether Google might utilize this data in ways the advertiser's users haven't explicitly agreed to.
+Given Google’s vast ecosystem, this remains a valid concern for businesses mindful of privacy compliance.

+Moreover, advertisers using Confidential Matching still bear the legal and reputational risks if privacy regulations evolve or if regulators decide that these technical solutions aren’t compliant.
+For instance, privacy watchdogs (e.g., NYOB) might as well demand more guarantees about how matched data is used downstream.

+In light of these concerns, Confidential Matching is a step forward—but not a solution that should lead advertisers to easily adopt it.
+It addresses data security but leaves room for doubt regarding the actual handling of data post-match.
+As privacy is top of mind for many users, businesses will still need to carefully evaluate their legal obligations, privacy risk profiles, and trust in Google's systems.

 I hope you found this article insightful and that you have a better understanding of Confidential Matching.
 If you have any further questions or need help handling the discussions internally, feel free to contact me via one of the channels listed on this website.
 Happy tracking!